ms/buildtogether.tech/src/testing/index.md

 The last thing you need (and you *do* need it) is some idea of how well you are testing.
 How much of your code do your tests actually check, and what parts of your code aren't being tested?
-To find out, you can check the [% i "coverage!code" "code coverage" "unit test!code coverage" %][% g code_coverage %]code coverage[% /g %][% /i %] of your tests, i.e., measure the number of lines, statements, or possible paths through the code that the tests are actually exercising.
+To find out, you can check the [% i "coverage!code" "code coverage" "unit test!code coverage" %][% g code_coverage "code coverage" %][% /i %] of your tests, i.e., measure the number of lines, statements, or possible paths through the code that the tests are actually exercising.

 If you are using Python, you can check your tests' coverage with the `coverage`